LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 ---------------

 Cookie values are sent as HTTP header fields.
-As such, they can be read and parsed from the various header-related `web_request` methods.
-The `web_request` object provides methods to directly access the pre-parsed cookie data.
+As such, they can be read and parsed from the various header-related :type:`web_request` methods.
+The :type:`web_request` object provides methods to directly access the pre-parsed cookie data.

 .. member:: web_request->cookie(named::string)
 .. member:: web_request->cookies()::trait_forEach